DanielCalvo/studies/Kafka/Section4_KafkaTheory/notes.md

 ### 12. Consumers and consumer groups
 - Consumers read data from a topic (identified by a name)
-- They know hich broker to read from.
+- They know which broker to read from.
 In case of failures, they know how to recover
 - Data is read in order within partitions

 #### Consumer groups
-- Consumer read data in consumer groups
+- Consume read data in consumer groups
 - Each consumer from a consumer group reads from exclusive partitions
 - If you have more consumers than partitions, some consumers will be inactive